CBS13 Investigation Into California's Troubled COVID Testing Lab Prompts State Legislation

-State Senator Scott Wilk introduced two new pieces of legislation today in response to CBS13’s year-long investigation into the state’s troubled COVID testing lab.
+SACRAMENTO (CBS13) — State Senator Scott Wilk introduced two new pieces of legislation Wednesday in response to CBS13’s year-long investigation into the state’s troubled COVID-19 testing lab.

 The legislation transcends COVID and is intended to ensure accountability and transparency long after the pandemic is over.